 - It has color contrast ratios that allow us to meet accessibility standards.

-- Additionally, it's less busy, with fewer competing visual elements.
+- It's less busy, with fewer competing visual elements.

 The new SMART software portal provides renewal dates at a glance.
-On the backend, it consolidates license keys to provide fewer dates to keep track of.
-But most importantly, it allows admins to entitle teachers by email, so that they don't have any more license key hassles.
+On the backend, it consolidates license keys to provide fewer dates for the Admin to keep track of.
+But most importantly, it allows Admins to entitle teachers by email, so that they don't have any more license key hassles.

 Before launch, we reached out to a small group of Resellers and Admins to have them beta test the new portal.
 We incorporated their feedback and made improvements to the design before it was released.

 The new portal launched in January 2018, supporting over 96,000 School Admins.
-Entitlement by email rather than product key resolves the #1 user need.
-The new portal is streamlined and easy-to-use, to ensure the best customer experience, while minimizing confusion and support calls.
+Entitlement by email rather than product key resolves the primary user need and removes biggest pain point.
+The new portal is streamlined and easy-to-use, to ensure the best customer experience, while minimizing confusion and dramatically reducing support calls.

-This service replaces an expensive 3rd party solution, saving money and allowing us to adjust it in response to customer needs.
+This service replaces the old, expensive, 3rd party solution.
+It saves money for the company, and it allows us to customize and adjust our portal in response to customer needs.